rfigurelli/Autocatalytic-Intelligence/Autocatalytic_Intelligence_White_Paper_v1_0.md

 7. Abelha, P., Guerreiro, F., & Krüger, N. (2019). *Self-replicating robotics and modular fabrication.* ICRA Workshop.
 8. King, R. D., et al. (2009). *The automation of science.* \[[https://doi.org/10.1126/science.1165620](https://doi.org/10.1126/science.1165620)]
 9. Lee, C., & Szymanski, B. (2021). *Distributed microservice orchestration in IoT networks.* Journal of IoT Systems.

+## 10  License

+Creative Commons Attribution 4.0 International (CC BY 4.0) © 2025 Rogério Figurelli.
+This white paper is a conceptual reference architecture, shared openly and without warranty.
+You may copy, distribute, remix, transform, and build upon the material for any purpose, even commercially, provided that proper credit is given.
+This license encourages reuse while preserving attribution to the author.

+---